ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 > Default: Empty

-If you do want users to query balance, set this value to 1, or you should set it to 0.
+If you do want users to query balance, set this value to 1.

 ### `DISABLE_FAST_LINK` (optional)